Mark Burke: Career

-Burke joined Aston Villa as a youth team scholar in June 1985 and played for England Schoolboys, before signing professionally in February 1987.
+Burke joined Aston Villa as a youth team scholar in June 1985 and played for England Schoolboys and England Youth before signing professionally in February 1987.
 He made his senior debut in a 1–0 defeat to Everton on 18 April 1987, as the "Villans" were relegated out of the First Division in 1986–87.
 They were immediately promoted in 1987–88, but Burke managed only eight appearances for the club before joining fellow Second Division side Middlesbrough for £50,000 in December 1987.

-"Boro" ended the campaign behind second placed Aston Villa on goals scored, yet they too won promotion after beating Chelsea in the promotion/relegation play-offs to claim a place in the top flight; Burke did not feature in either leg of the play-off final.
-They finished one place and one point behind Aston Villa in 1988–89, but this time their inability to surpass his former club cost them, as they occupied the final relegation place.
+"Boro" ended the campaign behind second-placed Aston Villa on goals scored.
+Yet, they too won promotion after beating Chelsea in the promotion/relegation play-offs to claim a place in the top flight; Burke did not feature in either leg of the play-off final.
+They finished one place and one point behind Aston Villa in 1988–89, but this time, their inability to surpass his former club cost them, as they occupied the final relegation place.
 "Boro" plummeted to 21st in the second tier in 1989–90, finishing just two points ahead of relegated Bournemouth.
-Burke was largely on the sidelines after falling out with manager Bruce Rioch, and after a spell on loan at Darlington in October 1990, he finally left Ayresome Park in search of regular football at Wolverhampton Wanderers, signing for a £25,000 fee in March 1991.
+Burke was largely on the sidelines after falling out with manager Bruce Rioch.
+After a spell on loan at Darlington in October 1990, he finally left Ayresome Park in search of regular football at Wolverhampton Wanderers, signing for a £25,000 fee in March 1991.
 This move reunited him with Graham Turner, who had been Villa manager at the time of Burke's arrival there.
 Darlington went on to top the Fourth Division in 1990–91, whilst Wolves finished 12th in the Second Division.

-The midfielder made his Wolves debut in a 3–3 draw with Oxford United on 16 March 1991, but was again unable to hold down a regular first team spot.
+The midfielder made his Wolves debut in a 3–3 draw with Oxford United on 16 March 1991 but was again unable to hold down a regular first-team spot.
 The club improved slightly to post an 11th-place finish in 1991–92.
 His best season at Molineux came in 1992–93 when he managed 34 appearances, scoring 8 times – the best seasonal tally of his career, as Wolves again came 11th.
 He was again on the periphery for the following campaign, as his side finished 8th, three points behind Derby County in the play-offs.